sdneon/Minions/README.md

 ##TODO
 * Add alternate hands if memory permits.
-* Move date out of the way to empty quadrant.
 * Alternate backgrounds/colours for night, am/pm?
 * Add how-to guide/tutorial on processing the PNGs.